-Deferred debt issuance costs consist of fees and expenses incurred in connection with the issuance of the Company Revolving Facility and Senior Unsecured Notes (refer to note 6 "Borrowings" for additional detail).
+Deferred debt issuance costs consist of fees and expenses incurred in connection with the issuance of the Company's Senior Unsecured Notes (refer to note 6 "Borrowings" for additional detail).
 Deferred debt issuance costs are capitalised at the time of issuance and presented as a direct deduction from the corresponding debt arrangement or included in other assets on the Consolidated Statements of Assets and Liabilities.
 Amortisation of deferred debt issuance costs is recognised over the term of the respective debt arrangement and reflected in interest expense on the Consolidated Statements of Operations.
-For the year ended 31 December 2022, the Company incurred amortisation of deferred debt issuance costs expense related to the Company Revolving Facility and Senior Unsecured Notes in the amount of \$0 and \$160,085, respectively (31 December 2021: \$149,077 and \$147,497) which is included in interest expense within the Consolidated Statements of Operations.
+For the year ended 31 December 2023, the Company incurred amortisation of deferred debt issuance costs expense related to the Senior Unsecured Notes in the amount of \$173,747 (31 December 2022:

+\$160,085) which is included in interest expense within the Consolidated Statements of Operations.
 See note 6 "Borrowings" for additional detail regarding the Company's borrowings.